elliottejones/StormEdit/README.md

 # What is this built with?

-StormEdit's GUI is built with AvaloniaUI with it's MVVM (Model-View-Viewmodel) design pattern.
+StormEdit's GUI is built with C# and AvaloniaUI with it's MVVM (Model-View-Viewmodel) design pattern.

 The built in code editor is AvalonEdit with the TextMate Lua syntax highlighting.